MatterhornDev/matterhorn-posts/learn-typescript-linting.md

 ## 1 Getting Started
 [`[toc]`](#table-of-contents)

+Before starting this article, review the following prerequisite information:
+- Installed, stable version of [`Node.js`](https://nodejs.org/en/) and the accompanying version of [`npm`](https://www.npmjs.com/).
+At the time of writing/publishing this article this includes all stable Node.js versions in scope of: v8.x, v10.x, v11.x, or v12.x.
+- Installed, stable version of [`git`](https://git-scm.com/)
+- A bash terminal.
+Mac and Linux users should use the default `Terminal` application.
+Windows users should use `Git Bash` or another bash emulator.
+The Window's Subsystem for Linux is also a great option.
+The commands used in the article are `bash` commands and are **not** verified to work on non-bash terminals such as Powershell.

-**Note:*** Developers without an existing TypeScript project should start here at section 1; developers with an existing project can skip ahead to section [2 Adding ESLint](#2-adding-eslint).
+> **Note:** Developers without an existing TypeScript project should start here at section 1; developers with an existing project can skip ahead to section [2 Adding ESLint](#2-adding-eslint).
 This guide works best if you follow along with the GitHub repository.

 View the GitHub repository [`learn-typescript-linting`](https://github.com/MatterhornDev/learn-typescript-linting).
 Copy, paste and execute the following command to clone it to your machine: